-Our critical accounting policies are those policies which require the most significant judgments and estimates in the preparation of our consolidated financial statements.
-We have determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses and stock-based compensation.
-There have been no significant changes to our critical accounting policies discussed in the Annual Report on Form 10-K for the year ended December 31, 2016.
+Our critical accounting policies are those policies which require the most significant judgments and estimates in the preparation of our condensed consolidated financial statements.
+We have determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses, and stock-based compensation.
+There have been no significant changes to our existing critical accounting policies discussed in the Annual Report on Form 10-K for the year ended December 31, 2017.
+For accounting policies related to the commercialization of our wholly-owned product, TIBSOVO®, including accounts receivable, inventory, cost of sales, and product revenue, refer to Note 2, Summary of Significant Accounting Policies or Note 7, Product Revenue for additional information.